 Look for Prompt Communication

-If a contractor doesn’t return to your calls or emails promptly, what are the chances they will get the job done on time?
+If a contractor doesn’t return to your calls or emails promptly, what are the chances that they’re reliable enough to get the work done on time?
 Prompt communication is a sign that a company has service standards, which we do and look for in contractors here at Serbu.

 Ask Lots of Questions